TsukudaniVanish/cc/README.md

 Also, briefs of those functions  are written here.

 ### Token.c
-new token functions which make  new tokens.
+new token functions which make  new tokens

 ### Node.c
-new node functions which make new nodes for abstract syntax tree.
+new node functions which make new nodes for abstract syntax tree

 ### Vector.c
 this file serves vector utilities.

+### Map.c
+hash map utilities

+### String.c
+string utilities such as standard string library

+### error_point.c
+all error point logics are controlled here.

+### test... , unittest.c
+functions for unit test.

 ### tokenize.c
-a tokenizer function
+a tokenizer

 ### main.c
 expect functions and  a main function are written in this file.

 ### parse.c
-a parser function
+a parsing functions

 ### codegenerator.c
 a generating local variable function